 Oncologic Molecular Pathology Fellowship

 The Molecular Pathology of Cancer Fellowship Program offers a unique opportunity for the Trainee to acquire practical experience in cutting edge technology vital for successful pursuit of an academic career in oncologic pathology.
-Under the guidance of Dr. Anthony Magliocco, internationally recognized as a leader in translational research, each Fellow is provided with a grounding in molecular biology, experience with high level diagnostics, and opportunities to pursue research projects with a variety of investigators covering a broad range of oncology.
+Under the guidance of Dr. Theresa Boyle, internationally recognized as a leader in translational research, each Fellow is provided with a grounding in molecular biology, experience with high level diagnostics, and opportunities to pursue research projects with a variety of investigators covering a broad range of oncology.